CIDRAM/CIDRAM/_docs/readme.en.md

 - Maximum number of infractions an IP is allowed to incur before it is banned by IP tracking.
 Default = 10.

 ##### "track_mode"
 - When should infractions be counted?
 False = When IPs are blocked by modules.
 True = When IPs are blocked for any reason.
+Default = False.

 #### "recaptcha" (Category)
 Optionally, you can provide users with a way to bypass the "Access Denied" page by way of completing a reCAPTCHA instance, if you want to do so.
 This can help to mitigate some of the risks associated with false positives in those situations where we're not entirely sure whether a request has originated from a machine or a human.